Posted March 13, 2023

 S Corps and State Income Tax

 No universal rules exist for how states treat S Corporations.
-Most states apply pass-through tax treatment to LLCs and C Corporations that have federal S Corp status, others require additional paperwork, and then others do not recognize S Corps at all.
+Most states apply pass-through tax treatment to LLCs and C Corporations that have federal S Corporation status, others require additional paperwork, and then others do not recognize S Corps at all.
 Business owners should research their state’s position on how state income tax is handled for S Corporations.

 State-Level Requirements